All of the following structures are considered to be accessory st... | Channels for Pearson+

 1

-Step 1: Understand the concept of accessory structures of the skin.
-Accessory structures are specialized structures that are associated with the skin but are not part of the epidermis itself.
-Examples include hair follicles, nails, and sweat glands.
+Step 1: Begin by understanding the term 'accessory structures of the skin.'
+These are structures that are not part of the main layers of the skin but are associated with its function, such as hair follicles, nails, and sweat glands.

-Step 3: Examine the role of each option provided in the question.
-Hair follicles are responsible for producing hair, nails protect the tips of fingers and toes, and sweat glands regulate body temperature through perspiration.
-These are accessory structures.
+Step 3: Review the functions of accessory structures.
+Hair follicles produce hair, nails protect the tips of fingers and toes, and sweat glands help regulate body temperature and excrete waste.
+These are all considered accessory structures because they support the skin's functions.

-Step 5: Conclude that the correct answer is 'Epidermis,' as it is not an accessory structure but a primary layer of the skin.
+Step 5: Conclude that the epidermis is not an accessory structure of the skin because it is a primary layer of the skin, unlike hair follicles, nails, and sweat glands, which are accessory structures.

 Watch next